svaloumas/iocast/README.md

 ## usage

-It utilizes Go Generics internally, enabling the flexibility to define your custom structs to use as arguments and arbitrary result types in your tasks.
+The module utilizes Go Generics internally, enabling the flexibility to define your custom structs to use as arguments and arbitrary result types in your tasks.

 ```go
 func DownloadContent(ctx context.Context, args *Args) (string, error) {